ghastlymirror/ghastlyastro/src/content/blog/adventure-games.md

 ---
 title: Top 5 Adventure Games for Lucas Arts Fans
 description: Lucas Arts was an adventure game staple in the 80s and 90s.
-Here´s some games that give a similar vibe
+Here´s some games that give a similar vibe.
 date: 2022-03-12
 category:
   - gaming